 (Tinea Infection; Dermatophyte Infection)

-- Contact with surfaces (eg, seat backs, shower stalls), clothing, or personal grooming items used by an infected person
+- Contact with surfaces, clothing, or personal grooming items used by an infected person

 - Skin-to-skin contact with an infected person or pet